Mumbai: HIV positive man rapes minor step daughter, arrested

-The Azad Maidan police late on Monday arrested a 45-year-old man for allegedly raping his 14-year-old step daughter in south Mumbai last week.
-The police said the accused is infected with HIV and they are currently checking whether he has infected his minor step daughter as well.
+Azad Maidan police arrested a 45-year-old man on Monday for allegedly raping his 14-year-old step daughter in south Mumbai last week.
+The police said the accused is HIV positive and they are currently checking whether he has infected his minor step daughter as well.

 According to the police officials, the incident took place last week, when the accused allegedly raped his step daughter in their shanty near Bombay Hospital.